-Deb Heine Young Ringer Scholarship Fund supports scholarships for young ringers to attend national events, and was created in August, 2010, to honor and memorialize long-time member and National Seminar event chair, Deborah Heine.
+Deb Heine Young Ringer Scholarship Fund

+Created in August, 2010, to honor and memorialize long-time member and National Seminar event chair, Deborah Heine.
+Contributions to this fund will support scholarships for young ringers to attend national events.

 PAST PRESIDENTS